How to Check Python Version on Linux and Windows

 Introduction

 Checking the Python version is a straightforward task, but the process differs slightly between operating systems.
-On Linux, you typically use the terminal to check the version, while on Windows, you can use the Command Prompt or the Python interpreter directly.
+On Linux and macOS, you typically use the terminal to check the version, while on Windows, you can use the Command Prompt (or PowerShell) and the Python interpreter directly.

-This guide will walk you through how to check the installed Python version on both Linux and Windows systems, helping you ensure your environment is set up correctly for your Python projects.
+This guide will walk you through how to check the installed Python version on Linux, Windows, and macOS systems, helping you ensure your environment is set up correctly for your Python projects.

 Checking Python Version in Linux